Bijective Cremona transformations of the plane: Birational invariance of parity

-The parity of a permutation is invariant upon raising to an odd power, so we usually assume the order of a permutation to be a power of two when studying the parity.
-For a permutation induced by a linear transformation, the following lemma indicates that we can say more about the cycle type if its order is a power of two, which is a consequence of Proposition~\ref{prop:PGLpermute}.
+The parity of a permutation is invariant upon raising to an odd power, so we usually assume the order of a permutation to be a power of $2$ when studying the parity.
+For a permutation induced by a linear transformation, the following result shows that we can say more about the cycle type if its order is a power of $2$.